-#It is now included with Microsoft Windows 10 and Microsoft Windows Servers.
-This package only needs to be installed on the host side of a tunnel.
+#OpenSSH Client is now included with Microsoft Windows 10 and Microsoft Windows Servers.
+This package only needs to be installed on the remote side of a tunnel.
 OpenSSH Client is required on the computer initiating the connections or tunnels and is installed by default in the latest version of Windows 10, Windows Server 2019 and Windows Server 2022.

 #Add-WindowsCapability does not work for the OpenSSH.Server package via Enter-PSSession for some reason.